Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

    ```

-### Prepare the directory and initial files for each course and create the course database
+### Prepare the course directory and course database

 1. If the top level `submitty` database does not exist, that must be